InflectionAIHackathon/Inflection-AI-Hackathon/docs/technical/MULTI_OMICS_INTEGRATION.md

 - **Personalized crop recommendations** based on genetic profiles
 - **Predictive breeding** for climate adaptation
 - **Sustainable agriculture** through precision management

+The implementation roadmap provides a structured approach to building this capability while maintaining the immediate value of your current predictive models.
+The key is to start with accessible omics layers and gradually build toward full multi-omics integration.

 ### **Next Steps**